DavidSouther/software_craftsmanship/03_objects/01_calendar/01_python.md

 print(moment_3.hour, moment_3.minute, moment_3.second, moment_3.microsecond)
 ```

-Running that at a little before 9am I got this output:
+Running that at a little before 3 pm I got this output:

 ```
-8 48 36 731726
+14 48 36 731726
-8 48 37 235577
+14 48 37 235577
-8 48 38 736215
+14 48 38 736215
 ```

 You should have something similar - the second one is about .5 seconds after the
 first, and the third is about 2 second after the first!

+> `datetime` tracks hours using 24 hours in a day.
+Later in this section, we'll
+see how to get AM/PM hours.

 ### Desktop Calendar

 Before we dive in to the rest of this program, let's take a look at what it'll
 show us.
 It's going to be a program that prints a calendar of the current month.
 The days of the week will be along the top, with weekends a different color.
-It will also mark today a specific color, as well as any holidays we he this
+It will also mark today a specific color, as well as any holidays we have this
 month.
 At the bottom, it will print the number of days as well as the number of
 workdays until the next holiday, and finally it'll have a digital clock printing
 the time in H:M format.